Review: Adobe Lightroom Mobile Premium and what's included

-As you can see, you can use many features of Adobe Lightroom Mobile freely without a subscription, and that's an excellent way to get started with Lightroom Mobile.
+As you can see, you can use many features of Adobe Lightroom Mobile freely without a subscription, and that's an excellent way to get started with or try Lightroom Mobile.

-Let's have a closer look at the Lightroom Premium feature you get with a subscription:
+Let's have a closer look at the main Lightroom Premium features you get with a subscription:

 - Edit RAW Files

-You can open and develop RAW files from your DSLR or an iPhone camera app like ProCamera.
+You can open and develop RAW files from your DSLR or from a third-party iPhone Camera App like ProCamera.